mgblackwater/stevekinney.net/content/courses/testing/strategies-for-testing-conditional-logic.md

+---
+title: Strategies For Testing Conditional Logic
+description: Learn how to effectively test conditional logic in your code.
+modified: 2024-09-28T11:31:15-06:00
+---

-# Strategies for Testing Conditional Logic
+## Strategies for Testing Conditional Logic

 Conditional logic is one of those things that can sneak up on you.
 You start with something simple: "Just handle this one edge case."
 The next thing you know, you’ve got more `if` statements than you do lines of actual code.
 And when things go wrong—and they _will_—it’s usually because some branch of your conditional logic went rogue.